mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 - Navigate with your browser or use `POSTMAN` to send a `GET` request to `http://localhost:35080/api/v1/mongo/find/all`.
 You should see ALL of the documents in your target collection returned to you.
 (At this stage you should have 1 document, revisit your `insert` route and add a few more for full effect)
 - Use your web browser to navigate to the `http://localhost:35080/api/v1/mongo/find` route and enter a query parameter for one of the documents in your database (note, as it stands right now we can only query for `First Names`)

+## Group Activities
+During this time the class should split into :five: groups to complete each section.

+**Activity 1: :alarm_clock: 15 minutes**

-:bulb: Go ahead an build the rest of the **CRUD** operations into this api to see what you can come up with!
+Challenge yourself to go ahead and build the rest of the **CRUD** operations into this api to see what you can come up with!

-:arrow_right: We have purposely left out functions to update and delete records.
-You should challenge yourself to take what you know and build those functions on your own!
+**Activity 2: :alarm_clock: 15 minutes**

+Right now, our query parameter only uses `First Names`.
+Expand that functionality by querying on other fields present in the collection.
+After all, in today's :earth_asia:, hardly anyone remembers first names anyway!

+**Presentation: :alarm_clock: 25 minutes**
+Present your results from **Group Activities** and answer any questions your classmates may have.